Have Allergies? These 7 Beauty Tricks Might Be Life-Changing

 Moisturize a flakey nose

 Nostrils can get red and flakey from all that blowing and wiping.
-Jamie Greenberg, Zyrtec celebrity makeup artist, likes to dab the dry area with a nice rich emollient or oil.
-One option is coconut oil—research in the International Journal of Dermatology found that it was an effective moisturizer for dry, inflamed skin.
+Celebrity makeup artist Jamie Greenberg likes to dab the dry area with a nice rich emollient or oil.
+One option is coconut oil—a 2014 study published in the International Journal of Dermatology found that it was an effective moisturizer for dry, inflamed skin.
 As for products, Greenberg likes Elizabeth Arden 8-Hour Cream, formulated to soothe rough, cracked, and red skin.
 Or try Milk Makeup Hero Salve, packed with mega moisturizers like shea butter and jojoba and grape seed oils.
 Or try one of these homemade facial masks to moisturize your skin.

 Sport a hat and shades